Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: Although it’s not as fast as `getchar`, the `scanf` function is more flexible.
+A: Although it's not as fast as `getchar`, the `scanf` function is more flexible.
 As we saw previously, the `"%c"` format string causes `scanf` to read the next input character; `" %c"` causes it to read the next non-white-space character.
 Also, `scanf` is good at reading characters that are mixed in with other kinds of data.
-Let’s say that our input data consists of an integer, then a single nonnumeric character, then another integer.
+Let's say that our input data consists of an integer, then a single nonnumeric character, then another integer.
 By using the format string `"%d%c%d"`, we can get `scanf` to read all three items.

 </div>
 <!-- END: div -->